 In a nutshell, you send your function’s code to AWS, and AWS runs it, you pay for the time the function actually gets executed in a “pay as you go, model”.

 Lambda serverless architecture is capable of taking care of the application logic and storing data in a fully managed database.
-There are different types of databases like RDS for relational, or DynamoDB for non-relational databases which are compatible across all other platforms.
+There are different types of databases like RDS for relational, or DynamoDB for non-relational databases which are compatible across all other serverless technologies.
 You can develop a serverless framework, a fully supportive lambda interface, and other serverless cloud comparisons & services.
 Developing a platform that is compatible across all serverless websites becomes easier with Lambda functions.

-1.2 AWS Lambda Use Case for Multi-Location Media Transformation
+2.2 AWS Lambda Use Case for Multi-Location Media Transformation

 Multilocation media transformation- what does this mean?
 Well, a Lambda function can be used to alter files quickly and reliably.
 This could work for nearly any type of file: text, video, compressed, etc. The images in addition will be stored in an S3 bucket.
-The only reason this is preferred is that Lambda has the ability to create multi-platform media that enhances Amazon Lambda’s use cases.
+The only reason this is preferred is that Lambda has the ability to create multi-platform media that enhances AWS Lambda use cases.
 Everyone needs software that works concurrently and best at all given platforms.

 Nowadays, cross-device development is required, which comes at a premium cost and necessitates a significant amount of effort from the development team.
-AWS Lambda can help you tackle this problem by automating the process: In the S3 bucket when you store images, you can compress or expand the size of images as per the use.
+AWS Lambda can help you tackle this problem by automating the process.
+In the S3 bucket when you store images, you can compress or expand the size of images as per the use.
 Also, when altering the design, there’s no need to resize your image archive; there’s no need to store images in every format and keep previous versions.
 Amazon Lambda will do it on its own and manage the version controls and multi-location media transformations.

-1.3 Real-time Notifications with AWS Lambda & SNS
+2.3 Real-time Notifications with AWS Lambda & SNS

 Another use case for AWS Lambda is analyzing data metrics in order to process data in real-time and react to it.
-It’s not uncommon for a program, or even a website, to deal with real-time data.
+It’s not uncommon for a program or even a website to deal with real-time data.
 You can ingest data from communication devices, peripherals interacting with the physical world, and human input devices.
-Most of the time, this data will arrive in little bursts, or even a few bytes at a time, in easily passable formats.
+Most of the time, this data will arrive in little bursts or even a few bytes at a time in easily passable formats.